lifeibest/guide/README.md

 # guide
-Some thing about mysql,PHP,Golang 's standard
+Some thing about Mysql,PHP,Golang 's standard